Overcome ATS Resume Myths to Boost Job Search Success

 - A rich amount of relevant keywords (even buzzwords) as they appear in the posting, along with perceived and possible keyword variations.
 For example, the posting might request experience with “managing a team” but you might also want to consider including a variation like “team management”.

-- An assortment of long-tail keywords/phrases which are made up of multiple words which may also be searched (depending on the posting and industry), such as: long-term relationships, selling products or services, facilitating workshops, or smooth project deliveries.
+- An assortment of long-tail keywords/phrases which are made up of multiple words that may also be searched (depending on the posting and industry), such as long-term relationships, selling products or services, facilitating workshops, or smooth project deliveries.

 - Always, always, always custom create each resume with an audience in mind, aligning expertise with job requirements and using repeatable, meaningful keywords and phrases.